 Don't just take our word for it - come and see for yourselves.
 Every day is an Open Day at Durham School so please get in touch and we will organise a visit.

 Bow, Durham School is the Preparatory School for Durham School but has enjoyed its own site overlooked by the world famous Cathedral since 1888.
-The spacious grounds give scope for pupils to play energetically and safely and recent developments include major refurbishment of the main school block and a new state-of-the-art Nursery facility.
+The spacious grounds give scope for pupils to play energetically and safely.
 In addition, pupils at Bow are able to access many of the excellent facilities at the Senior School, such as the swimming pool, theatre, squash courts and sports hall.

 A high pupil-teacher ratio is maintained and small classes are considered vital.
 In the Pre-prep Department, the curriculum is broad and varied, with emphasis being placed upon language, number and science.
 Here and throughout the school, all aspects of the National Curriculum are covered and much more besides.
 As pupils progress through the school, they are taught by specialist subject teachers.
 Pupils begin French in year 3 and Latin in year 5.

 Music, art and drama form an integral part of life at Bow and we have an active choir and ceilidh band who perform regularly both to parents and in the local community.

 The School has an outstanding tradition in competitive sport and the main sports are rugby, cricket, hockey, netball, rounders, football, swimming and athletics.
 However, winning is not everything, and the pupils learn to enjoy their sport with most representing the school at some time in their career.
 Opportunities also exist for cross-country, squash, badminton, gymnastics, fencing, karate and judo, either in games time or as extra-curricular activities.